guym0r/passwordProtectionResearch/README.md

 - `BRUTEFORCE_MAX_ATTEMPTS`: Maximum password attempts for bruteforce test
 - `MAX_PASSWORD_SPRAYING`: Maximum passwords to try in password spraying test
 - `CAPTCHA_SIMULATE_SLEEP_TIME`: Sleep time (seconds) when CAPTCHA is encountered

+### Troubleshooting

+**Connection Error:**
+If you see `"Got connection error in attempt X, waiting a second and continuing"`, it's because the server has too many open connections/ports.
+This should resolve automatically within a maximum of 30 seconds as the server cleans up connections.